-We can guarantee you’ll never want to leave after spending at least two weeks here in this Southern city…it’s definitely got that student vibe.
+We can guarantee you’ll never want to leave after spending at least two weeks here in this Southern city…it’s got that student vibe.

-When it comes to fun things to do in Bristol, we HAVEN’T skimped on providing you the best of the best activities.
+When it comes to fun things to do in Bristol, we HAVEN’T skimped on providing you with the best of the best activities.

 Keep on reading to uncover the exciting attractions you might not know about in Bristol…